 Also, of the May 2nd the White Rock Farmers Market is operating.
 It will continue to do so until October 24th.
 For the latest updates on the market go to the White Rock Farmers Market website.

 White Rock, BC

-White Rock is a popular destination in the summer with its beautiful coastline, beaches, pier and array of trendy restaurants and cafes.
-If visiting White Rock, be sure to go for a walk along the waterfront and on what is apparently the longest pier in Canada.
+White Rock is a very popular destination in the summer.
+It has beautiful coastline, beaches, pier and an array of trendy restaurants and cafes.
+If visiting White Rock, be sure to go for a walk along the waterfront.
+At over 1540 feet in length, it’s the longest pier in Canada.

 In White Rock there is a small museum, and lots of places to stop for lunch, including Moby Dick, which is White Rock’s most famous restaurant for fish and chips.
 Moby Dick serves great fried food, and the atmosphere and decor of the place make it so popular.